 About me

-Before starting this position, I worked on my Ph.D. in the Advance Soft Matter group at TU Delft under the supervision of prof. Jan van Esch (Advance Soft Matter (ASM) group) and dr. Alex de Vries (molecular dynamics (MD) group at the University of Groningen).
+Before starting this position, I worked as a postdoctoral researcher in Fernanda Duarte’s group at the University of Oxford.
+I earned my Ph.D. from TU Delft under the supervision of Prof. Jan van Esch and dr. Alex de Vries (University of Groningen).
 My Ph.D. thesis is entitled “Molecular modeling of supramolecular structures.”

 Research Intrest

-The main focus of my research is understanding the self-assembly process, i.e., processes which rely on spontaneous organization of small molecular block into complex structures.
+The primary focus of my research is understanding the self-assembly process, i.e., the spontaneous organization of small molecular blocks into complex structures.
 For me, the most fascinating fact about these systems is that the whole complex structure is encoded in a single molecular block.
-Although this would imply that we can obtain a desirable structure by careful design of the molecular block, this is hard to achieve due we know little about these processes.
+Although this implies that we can obtain a desirable structure by carefully designing the molecular block, achieving this is challenging because we have limited knowledge about these processes.

-In my work, I use computational methods to give insights into these processes since experimental methods face limitations.
-I am the most interested in combining different approaches, such as quantum mechanics, empirical simulations (i.g., MD), and data science (cheminformatics), to create reliable models for chemical systems, which could guide work in the lab towards better products.
+In my work, I utilize computational methods to gain insights into these processes, as experimental methods have limitations.
+I am most interested in combining different approaches, such as quantum mechanics, molecular simulations (particularly molecular dynamics), and machine learning, to create reliable models for chemical systems that can guide laboratory work towards better products.